Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 We strongly recommended writing tests that evaluate queries on the examples above (for example, you might look at the hyponyms of "descent" in synsets11/hypernyms11, or the hyponyms of "change" in synsets16/hypernyms16).

 Tests should be written at a level of abstraction appropriate to what they're evaluating.
-For example, I have a class called `TestGraph` that evaluates various aspects of my `Graph` class.
+For example, we have a class called `TestGraph` that evaluates various aspects of our `Graph` class.

-Or as another example, my code has a class called `TestWordNet` containing the function below.
+Or as another example, our code has a class called `TestWordNet` containing the function below.

 ```java
 @Test